 Medicaid costs have soared in recent decades.
 Other states, like Illinois, have tried to reduce its effects on their budgets by adopting a variety of assessments and fees.
 Some tax each provider's gross receipts; others base each provider's assessment on its portion of Medicaid disbursements in the state; still others tax the number of licensed beds in a facility by patient day, month, or year.
-It is impossible to summarize the broad and constantly changing pattern accurately, but the following description is the best available as of January 2011.
+It is impossible to summarize the broad and constantly changing pattern accurately, but the following description is the best available as of January 2012.

 Federal law and regulations restrict what kinds of assessments states can use to match federal Medicaid payments.
-In general, the federal government does not allow a state to guarantee that each health-care provider will get back, in higher Medicaid payments, the entire amount that it pays in assessments.
+In general, the federal government does not allow a state to guarantee that every health-care provider will get back, in higher Medicaid payments, the entire amount that it pays in assessments.

 Hospital-care assessments are imposed by at least 31 states, at rates as follows:

-State Assessment rates Colorado 0.35% of total outpatient charges; plus \$60.47 per managed-care inpatient day and \$270.26 per day for all other inpatient days New Jersey 0.53% of total operating revenue; plus \$10 per admission, adjusted by a ratio of total gross revenue to inpatient gross revenue New York 1% of gross patient services revenue (set to expire at the end of 2011), plus an assessment based on each hospital's proportion of costs reported by all general hospitals state- wide, limited to 0.1% of such statewide total costs Iowa 1.26% of net patient revenue reported in FY 2008 Medi- care cost report (imposed only on private hospitals that get Medicaid and Medicare payments) Georgia 1.45% of net patient revenues Florida 1.5% of net operating revenues for inpatient services, and 1% of such revenues for outpatient services Kansas 1.83% of fiscal year 2001 net operating revenue Minnesota 2% of gross revenues, plus 1.56% of net patient revenue minus Medicare revenue Maine 2.23% of calendar year 2008 net operating revenue and an additional assessment in fiscal year 2011 equal to 0.12% of 2008 net operating revenue Kentucky 2.5% of gross receipts in fiscal year 2006 West Virginia 2.5% of gross receipts Pennsylvania 2.69% of net inpatient revenue (up to 2.84% in fiscal years 2012 and 2013) Oregon 2.8% of net revenue (2.32% beginning July 1, 2010) Tennessee 3.52% of 2008 net patient revenue (through June 30, 2011) Alabama 5.38% of 2007 net patient revenue (through September 30, 2011) Rhode Island 5.465% of net patient revenue in fiscal year 2009 Missouri 5.45% of 2007 net revenues Vermont 5.5% of net inpatient revenues New Hampshire 5.5% of net charges for patient services

-Montana's assessment is \$50 per inpatient bed-day; Washington's basic rate is \$50 per non-Medicare inpatient day.
-Arkansas' rate is set annually by the Department of Human Services, but may not exceed 1% of net patient revenue.
-State agencies set assessment rates in Colorado, Idaho, Michigan, and Mississippi, subject only to federal limits on hospital fees; but the rate for private hospitals in Idaho may not exceed 2.5% of net patient revenue.
-Ohio's rate is set by the Department of Jobs and Family Services, and may not exceed 2% of total facility costs.
-South Carolina's rate is based on each hospital's total expenditures as a percentage of statewide total hospital expenditures; Connecticut assesses each hospital its share of expenditures made by the state Department of Public Health, Office of Health Care Access.
-Utah's rate is set by the state Division of Health Care Financing; it is based on each hospital's Medicaid reimbursements.
+State Assessment rates Colorado 0.484% of total outpatient charges, plus \$83.46 per managed-care inpatient day and \$374.85 per day for all other inpatient days New Jersey 0.53% of total operating revenue, plus \$10 per admission, adjusted by a ratio of total gross revenue to inpatient gross revenue New York 1% of gross patient services revenue (set to expire at the end of 2014), plus an assessment based on each hospital's proportion of costs reported by all general hospitals statewide, limited to 0.1% of such statewide total costs Iowa 1.26% of net patient revenue reported in the FY 2008 Medicare cost report (imposed only on private hospitals that get Medicaid and Medicare payments) Georgia 1.45% of net patient revenues Florida 1.5% of net operating revenues for inpatient services, and 1% of such revenues for outpatient services Kansas 1.83% of fiscal year 2001 net operating revenue Minnesota 2% of gross revenues, plus 1.56% of net patient revenue minus Medicare revenue Maine 2.23% of calendar year 2008 net operating revenue Kentucky 2.5% of gross receipts in fiscal year 2006 Oklahoma 2.5% of net patient revenue (may rise to 4% for 2013 and 2014) West Virginia 2.5% of gross receipts (plus 0.88% of gross receipts of some acute-care hospitals) Pennsylvania 3.22% of net inpatient revenue Connecticut 4.6% of net patient revenue Alabama 5.14% of 2009 net patient revenue (through September 30, 2013) Oregon 5.25% of net revenue Rhode Island 5.43% of net patient revenue in fiscal year 2010 Missouri 5.45% of 2007 net revenues New Hampshire 5.5% of net charges for patient services Vermont 5.9% of net inpatient revenues revenue.
+Ohio's fee is set by the Department of Jobs and Family Services, and may not exceed 2% of total facility costs.
+South Carolina's rate is based on each hospital's total expenditures as a percentage of statewide total hospital expenditures.
+Connecticut (in addition to its assessment described above) assesses each hospital a share of expenditures of the state Department of Public Health, Office of Health Care Access.
+Utah's rate is set by the state Division of Health Care Financing, based on each hospital's Medicaid reimbursements.
+Washington's rates vary widely based on type of hospital and annual receipts.
 Wisconsin's rate is set by the Department of Health Services.